How to Sell an Amazon Business

 As I mentioned earlier, there comes a time in almost every Amazon seller’s product trajectory where the limitations of capital get in the way of their ability to compete for market share.

 For those fortunate enough to attract the attention of companies like Thrasio and Perch, that’s where the golden parachute carries them lightly onto a secluded island beach.
-Or, that payout gives them the much-needed cash to jump back into the Amazon game, but at an all-together different level.
+Or, that payout gives them the much-needed cash to jump back into the Amazon game, but at an altogether different level.

 If you’re not one of those sellers . . .